 Sweaters for Warmth

 During colder days, it is perfectly acceptable to wear a sweater in addition to your blazer.
-To be specific, turtlenecks, sweater vests, or cardigans work the best.
+To be specific, turtlenecks, sweater vests, or cardigans work for men's winter fashion.

 What Accessories to Wear

 Having great accessories and knowing how to wear them will undoubtedly set you apart from others in your workplace.
 For example, wearing a pocket square with your blazer will give you a very distinguished look.
 Add a casual watch to your look when wearing a more formal outfit in order to downplay it.

 On the other hand, you can also wear a dressier watch with a casual outfit to add a touch of sophistication.
 Wearing cufflinks are also a great way to add more interesting detail to a look.

 Although ties are optional, this does not mean that you should never wear them.
 A silk tie always looks nice and can be the crucial factor in pulling your outfit together.

 Avoid wearing backpacks.
 This is not flattering and will make you look like a high school student.
 Instead, find a leather bag that you like and use that instead.
 Brown and black will go with anything.